Privacy TLDR, how and why do we process your data?

 We help you reach your target audience via our Mailbox infrastructure and vast database (340M+ profiled).
 Kalendar AI writes personalized invitations using AI which have proven to be more effective than regular marketing emails.
 Each email uses icebreakers by leveraging school history, real-time industry news, etc., and an interactive attachment that has limited time slots (one session).

-We built a back-end email client with a clean-cut domain and an email account to send these invitations at scale; introducing you via a Marketing Teaser deck (read Interactive Deck) that speaks about what your offering is, inviting them to book a meeting with you.
+We built a back-end email client with a clean-cut domain and an email account to send these invitations at scale; introducing you via a live interactive chat that speaks about what your offering is, inviting them to book a meeting with you.
 One might say that we are a one-window solution.

 Our AI content and its scope